baroneleonardo/NO2-Virtual-Sensor/README.md

 ### Files:
   - *"DataExploration.ipynb"*,contains the data exploration of the dataset.
   - *"RandomForest_SVM.ipynb"* contains the Random Forest and SVM algorithms.
-  - *"NeuralNetwork.ipynb"* contains the mplementation of a FFNN, a network tuning and a K-fold algorithm.
+  - *"NeuralNetwork.ipynb"* contains the implementation of a FFNN, a network tuning and a K-fold algorithm.
   - *"FeatureSelection.ipynb"* contains the study of the features selection.

 ### Dataset: